Sponsored by The Friday Morning Music Club Foundation

 The Johansen International Competition is sponsored by the Friday Morning Music Club Foundation and was established in 1997.
 The JIC is made possible through the generosity of a Charitable Trust established by the late Anna Storch Johansen of Falls Church, Virginia.
 Mrs. Johansen was a violinist and a Life Member of the FMMC.
 She wanted to encourage young musicians with significant prize awards at a time when they need it most and when they must make decisions about whether to continue with their dedication to music.
 The competition is overseen by a committee of experienced volunteers who work in conjunction with the Executive Administrator.

-The Johansen International Competition has recently established the JIC Circle of Friends.
+The Johansen International Competition invites you to join the JIC Circle of Friends.
 This group consists of individuals who have been involved with and have supported the JIC in a variety of ways, and includes our volunteers and donors, as well as past and current JIC winners and their teachers.
 The JIC Circle of Friends has been established with several goals: (1) to keep our supporters informed via email about recent events involving our winners; (2) to share information about upcoming concerts presenting JIC winners; and (3) to make it easier for those who wish to make tax-deductible contributions.
 If you would like to join the JIC Circle of Friends, send an e-mail with your name and e-mail address to JohansenComp@fmmc.org.

 The Johansen International Competition and the FMMC Foundation welcome donations to help support this worthwhile project.
 Click on the Donate button below to make your tax-deductible donation using PayPal.